Littlehampton town centre public realm improvements

 - Phase Four – Surrey Street to the Look and Sea Centre and the links with Pier Road and New Road (No funding available yet.)

 - Phase Five – The War Memorial roundabout in Beach Road (No funding available yet).

 When will the work start?

 The planned public realm improvements is a major civil engineering project, involving highways, utility suppliers, complex legal issues and extremely detailed tendering and contract work.

-In March 2020, the Coronavirus pandemic halted our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.
+In 2020, the Coronavirus pandemic impacted on our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.

 It is hoped work will start in 2021, and may take place in different areas simultaneously providing this will not cause too much disruption.